« The automated phrenologist | Main | NeuroPod on updating ye olde brain map »

-Drug smuggling innovations bulletin:
+Drug smuggling innovations bulletin

 I've just discovered the joys of the Microgram Bulletin, the newsletter of the US Drug Enforcement Administration that explains interesting new drug finds and novel methods for smuggling illicit substances.